ripienaar/free-for-dev/README.md

   * [The Odin Project](https://www.theodinproject.com/) - Free, open-source platform with a curriculum focused on JavaScript and Ruby for web development.
   * [Free ATS Resume AI Solutions](https://ayehigh.com) - Free platform with lots of GenAI Powered Resume Solutions helpful for Analyzing, Rewriting, Grooming and Shortlisting Resumes and help in Career Growth.
   * [Free Professional Resume Templates & Editor](https://www.overleaf.com/latex/templates/tagged/cv) - Free platform with lots of Resume templates of Experienced Professionals, ready to clone and edit fully and download, ATS optimized.
-  * [IndiesReadIt](https://indiesread.it) - Find out what successful entrepreneurs actually read.
+  * [IndiesReadIt](https://indiesread.it) - Free book directory for indiehackers with a dev/code category.

 **[⬆️ Back to Top](#table-of-contents)**